- American Physical Society Sites

 Students (both undergraduate and graduate) are entitled to a ONE-YEAR FREE APS MEMBERSHIP.
 Remember to also join our section for free.

 The Northwest region is home to many high-tech companies and industries employing physicists, yet these scientists often find it difficult to participate in national APS meetings.
 Consider our Section's activities as a more accessible alternative.
 From past annual meetings, it is clear that the talks delivered by physicists in industry are amongst the most popular with our student participants and very enlightening to the rest of us.
 The participation of industrial physicists also provides job-networking opportunities of benefit both to industrial employers and students who may soon be seeking jobs in the area.

 Participation at our annual meeting can vary from 100-250 depending on location.
 Our last meeting, held in downtown Vancouver, BC in October 2012 was hosted by Simon Fraser University.
 It had approximately 230 participants and set records for the number of talks and abstracts.
 After a poll of NWAPS members we are moving the annual meeting back to May on the calendar.
-The next NWAPS meeting will be at the campus of the University of Washington in Seattle in May of 2014.
-Please check back with this website as more details become available.
+The next NWAPS meeting will be at the campus of the University of Washington in Seattle in May 1st-3rd, 2014.
+More details can be found at https://sharepoint.washington.edu/phys/research/xvmeeting/Pages/default.aspx.
 We expect a very high turnout at this central location.
+Please consider coming!